What is Seed Enterprise Investment Scheme (SEIS) and Enterprise Investment Scheme (EIS), and who is eligible?

 SEIS focuses on helping fund very early stage businesses and concepts, which might not even be in the market yet.
 An SEIS qualifying company must be:

-- A ‘very small’ private company that has been trading for less than two years, although it is looking likely this will increase to three years come April 2023
+- A ‘very small’ private company that has been trading for less than three years

 The EIS is designed to help fund companies that are slightly older than SEIS qualifying companies, however are still quite new.
 An EIS qualifying company must be: